MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 The printer must be already fully functional and tested, with a well-constrained movement system.
 The more physically level and straight the bed is, the better your results will be.
 See `Configuration.h` and `Configuration_adv.h` for all of UBL's settings.

-The printer should be able to successfully print a small object at the center of the bed with no bed leveling system active.
+You should be able to successfully print a small object at the center of the bed with bed leveling turned off.
+It's very important to verify that your `Configuration.h` settings make this possible before trying to bring up UBL.
 Most problems bringing up the UBL Bed Leveling system occur when this step has been ignored.
-It is very important to verify that your configuration.h settings permit this before trying to bring up UBL.
+Please pay particular attention to your `Z_PROBE_OFFSET_FROM_EXTRUDER` value.
+Usually it's best to home the Z-Axis in the center of the bed.
+But wherever you decide to home, the Z value reported on the LCD (or with `M114`) should be _very_ close to 0.0 mm when the nozzle is just touching the bed.
+Failure to calibrate `Z_PROBE_OFFSET_FROM_EXTRUDER` properly will result in dimensional errors in your printed parts.

 The following command sequence can then be used as a quick-start guide to home, level, and then fine-tune the results.
 These commands are for a 'normal' setup; see the relevant [addenda](#addenda) for concerns and gcode sequences related to setups without an lcd or z-probe.: